sofiiakoliaka/SofiiaKoliaka/README.md

 ## Welcome to my GitHub 👋

 Hello!
-My name is Sonya Koliaka, and I am a senior majoring in Computer Science with a concentration in Software, Systems and Networks with a minor in German at the University of North Carolina at Charlotte.
+I am Sonya Koliaka, a senior majoring in Computer Science with a concentration in Software, Systems and Networks with a minor in German at the University of North Carolina at Charlotte.

-### About me 😄
+### 😄 About me

 - **Professions:** Computer science student with a concentration in software, systems and networks
 - **Specializations:** Software development, systems architecture, network security
 - **Interests:** Software development, website development, cybersecurity, UI/UX design
 - **Languages:** Java, JavaScript, Python, HTML, C++, SQL

+I have a strong passion for software and website development, with expertise in Python, Java, C++, and JavaScript.
+I'm driven by a desire to solve complex problems, enhance cybersecurity, and create user-friendly digital experiences.
+My ultimate goal is to launch a tech startup that combines cutting-edge technology with innovative design.

 ### 💼 Project: Online Banking Application